dochead/agent-factory/START_HERE.md

 **Prompt:**

+**Note:** The word "tests" triggers the qa microagent.

 ```
-Write tests for the todo app using the qa microagent.
+Write tests for the todo app.

 Focus on:
 1. Service layer tests (business logic)